csbux/angular/CONTRIBUTING.md

 That's awesome!
 Thank you so much!
 Just submit your Pull Requests and I will review them when I have time.

-Once the changes are reviewed, I'll be more than happy to accept your Pull Requests.
+Once your changes pass the review, I'll be more than happy to accept your Pull Requests.